Q: Who needs a hunting license?

 - A Two-Day Nonresident California Hunting License issued after the 1999/2000 license year;

-- A California certificate of hunter education completion or equivalency with a unique number imprinted on it (for example: AA00000) or a California hunter education certificate with no unique number imprinted and a California hunter education validation stamp affixed;
+- A California hunter education certificate or equivalency with a unique number imprinted on it (for example: AA00000) or a California hunter education validation stamp affixed;

 - A certificate of successful completion of a California-approved hunter education course from any state or province; or

-- Evidence of a current hunting license or a hunting license being issued in either of the two previous years from any state, province, European Country or South Africa.
+- A current hunting license or a hunting license being issued within the two previous years from any state or province.

 Q: What is the minimum age requirement to purchase a hunting license?